rdflabfiu/lab_equipment/README.md

-# Equipment
+# Lab Equipment

-This repo contains backup files and code for the robots in the RDF Lab.
+This repo contains backup files and essential code for the robots in the RDF Lab.
 - See full equipment list [here](https://carta.fiu.edu/roboticslab/lab_equipment/)